dmahendru13/standto/README.md

             This is how you would write just plain text.
         - item: >
             [LINK NAME](LINK_URL) Plus extra text after the link can go here as well
-        - item: >
-          If you have a colon (:) after a word, the preceding words will turn red and the following word will remain yellow.
-This is a known issue and will not break the site.

   - section:
       - date: MONTH YEAR